 This exhibition sees Izumi focus for the first time on the impact of drone technology.
 The artist humorously bastardises the concept of the drone as unmanned and automated by reinserting a human presence into the chain.
 White Rainbow’s backroom, attic and office space are taken over by sprawling installations, but have been walled off, and remain inaccessible to the viewer.
 A ‘human drone’ sits atop a theatrical wooden staircase in the main gallery space.
 This human drone is the only person permitted entry to these closed off spaces by means of a small aperture in one of the gallery walls.
 At the request of the audience, this drone – with a Go Pro camera attached to their prosthetic hand – enters these spaces, filming the installations as they go, before returning to the audience.
 The viewer’s only way to access these installations is by the video link subsequently handed to them by the human drone.
 This absurd extra step reintroduces human subjectivity into a technology designed to skirt the need for human involvement.

 Izumi’s intricate technological constructions stimulate the senses – our eyes, our ears, our touch, leaving us caught somewhere between body and image.

 From September – November 2018, Izumi was in residence at Delfina Foundation, London, concurrent with his exhibition at White Rainbow.

 The accompanying catalogue on Taro Izumi includes essays by writer and critic Philomena Epps, and installation photographs.

-The exhibition was organised in cooperation with Take Ninagawa, Tokyo.
+The exhibition ran from 14 September – 3 November 2018 and was organised in cooperation with Take Ninagawa, Tokyo.